-Recommendation Quick Steps Person(s) Responsible Timeframe for Completion Rank Expanded Crossing Guard System Determine the interest of potential crossing guards in the community.
+Recommendation Quick Steps Person(s) Responsible Timeframe for Completion Rank Expanded Crossing Guard System Determine interest of potential crossing guards in the community.
 Assign crossing guards to priority points along routes that are not currently stationed.
 Track student pedestrian volume and participation.
-Progressive Ticketing Establish community awareness of the issue.
-Announce the action that will be taken and why through fliers, signs, newspapers.
-Official warnings from officers can also be served as a reminder.
-After the warning time has expired, the law enforcement can start issuing tickets.
+Progressive Ticketing Notify the public of the warning period through mail, flyers, or social media.
+Coordinate with the police department to begin the process.
+After the warning time has expired, start issuing tickets.